-Our mission at Berkshire Publishing is to support learning at all levels with books on global issues.
+Our mission is to support learning at all levels with books on global issues.
 We’re thinking of everyone from the curious high-school student in a developing country to the professional person who wants to get up to speed on a subject outside his or her expertise.
 We’re known for asking “How?” and “Why?” – not just Who, What, When, and Where – and we’re are convinced that today’s knowledge as well as the wisdom of ages past will enable us to face the future.

 New and complex challenges face us, along with new and exciting opportunities.
 Berkshire has focused on subjects that really matter as we design books on global issues.
 And we’re always looking at fields where vital research is being done and where there are new careers opening up.